 This program is for reservists who signed at least a six year contract on or after July 1, 1985 and who have served at least 180 days of active service.

 Chapter 1607- Reserve Educational Assistance Program (REAP)

 This is a new Department of Defense Education Benefit Program designed to provide educational assistance to members of the Reserve components called or ordered to active duty in response to a war or national emergency (contingency operation) as declared by the President of Congress.
 This new program makes certain reservists who were activated for at least 90 days after September 11, 2001 either eligible for education benefits or eligible for increased benefits.

-Each month all Chapter 30 and 1606 enrolled veteran students must complete a self certification to verify their enrollment before payment will be made to you from the veterans administration.
+Each month, all Chapter 30 and 1606 enrolled veteran students must complete a self-certification to verify their enrollment before payment will be made to you from the veterans administration.
 Veteran students will be able to verify enrollment for the month on the last day of the month or after.
-This may be done by either calling the touch tone telephone system at 877-823-2378 or by connecting to the WAVE system.
+This may be done by calling 877-823-2378 or by connecting to the WAVE system.